Find out how you’ll feel after your surgery, possible problems after surgery and your follow up appointments.

 The lymph nodes are part of your body's drainage system.
 If you've had lymph nodes removed from your groin, this can affect the natural circulation and drainage of tissue fluid from the leg on that side.

-Your leg could become very swollen and painful.
+Your leg could become swollen and sometimes this can be painful.
+Some people may have swelling in the groin and genital area.
 If you think you are developing swelling, it is very important to let your specialist know right away.
 To start with, your shoe may feel tighter than normal.

 The doctor will probably want to see and examine you then refer you to a lymphoedema specialist.
 The earlier you get this problem diagnosed, the more likely it is that the lymphoedema specialist will be able to get it under control.